 ****Environment Simulator is now available here.
 Design your own public urban place.
 Check out how it will sound and look!*****

-Online Mapping Survey for Brighton and Hove, Edinburgh, and Sheffield residents, workers, and visitors can be found here.
+The previous Online Mapping Survey for Brighton and Hove, Edinburgh, and Sheffield residents, workers, and visitors is now closed.